brooke-zhou/MovieLens-Visualization/README.md

 - Modified code from Homework 5
 - Manually implemented biased SVD
 - Off-the-shelf implementation: Implicit
-- Off-the-shelf implementation: Surprise
-  - SurpriseMatrixFactorization.py
-    - Functions of four matrix factorization methods (SVD, PMF, SVD++ and NMF) from Surprise to
-      - train on training data, then evaluate out-of-sample error on test data
-      - train on all data and output projected U and V in 2 dimensions
-  - matrix_factorization.py
-    - First, read in clean movie and data files
-    - Then, run each part corresponding to each matrix factorization methods to
-      - tune model: get training and test errors (root mean squared error)
-      - train with all data to learn U and V matrices and project them to 2D space
   - matrixFactorMethods.py
     - Miscellaneous
       - Lines 18-46 have to do with centering and projecting our U and V matrices like we’re supposed         to in the Miniproject guide.
 These contain the functions centerUV() and calculateProjection().